 Instructions:

-- Grate the soap: Use a cheese grater to grate the soap chunks.
+- Grate the soap: Use a cheese grater to shred the bar soap into small pieces.

 Cost Savings Breakdown For Powder Detergent